Skip to Content

 Directions to Kurama Station

-a family enjoys the scenic train ride to Kurama, Japan
+a family enjoys the scenic train ride from Kyoto to Kurama, Japan.

 Once at the Kurama station, we entered the Buddhist Temple complex to begin our hike.
 The hike to the main temple Kurama-dera was very steep upwards – way too steep for small kids without assistance.
 We were grateful for our backpack carriers!